LemonAppDev/konsist/samples/projects/android-gradle-groovy-junit-4/README.md

 # Konsist Sample

-This a konsist sample is configured using Spring Gradle-Kotlin, and Junit 5.
-Other samples are located [here](..).
+This a konsist sample is configured using Spring Gradle-Groovy, and Junit 4.
+Other samples are located [here](../..).

 The [SampleKonsistTest.kt](src/konsistTest/kotlin/com/sample/SampleKonsistTest.kt) class is placed in `konsistTest` test directory defined.